 3rd and 4th work terms – any 8 months, in one 8-month chunk, or two 4-month chunks, between Sept after 2nd year of program to Dec of your last year

-Your job will be full time (35-40 hours/week), Monday to Friday for 3-4 months, and you’ll be supervised by someone at your workplace.
-You will be paid anywhere from minimum wage to over $16/hour, and there is a Co-op work term fee of about $450, which applies to all Co-op programs.
+Your job will be full time (35-40 hours/week), usually Monday to Friday (some have worked part of the weekend depending on the employer) for 3-4 (or 8) months, and you’ll be supervised by someone at your workplace.
+You will be paid anywhere from minimum wage to over $16/hour, and there is a Co-op work term fee of about $700 (2017), which applies to all Co-op programs.
 In return, you’ll get training relevant to your field, some new contacts, and hopefully some insight on your future career!